Don't miss these iconic places during your Brooklyn Heights visit

-It’s modern history dates back to the early 1800s, with the establishment of the Fulton Ferry.
-It’s the first neighborhood in the city to receive “historic district” protection and was deemed a National Historic Landmark in 1965.
-It has been home to a plethora of artists including author Truman Capote, playwright Arthur Miller, actress Mary Tyler Moore, model Tyra Banks and musician Björk.
+Its modern history dates back to the early 1800s, with the establishment of the Fulton Ferry.
+The first neighborhood in the city to receive “historic district” protection, it was deemed a National Historic Landmark in 1965.
+It has been home to a plethora of notables including author Truman Capote, playwright Arthur Miller, actress Mary Tyler Moore, model Tyra Banks and musician Björk.

 It’s difficult to overstate just how iconic Brooklyn Heights is, and near impossible to describe it in such few words.